Note from Jane: This post has been updated to reflect changes in tools available on the market.

 Start with Draft2Digital’s free conversion tool

 Authors often report the Draft2Digital conversion from Word to EPUB to be the smoothest and easiest they’ve used.
 Fortunately, you don’t have to distribute through Draft2Digital in order to take advantage of their conversion; their terms of service allow you to set up an account, upload your Word doc, export the EPUB file, then take it elsewhere, to another retailer or distributor.
 (Not all ebook distributors are so kind in their terms.)

-Once you’ve downloaded the EPUB file from the automated conversion process, you may be happy with it exactly as is, or you may want to open it up in Calibre or Sigil to make adjustments.
-Calibre is a free ebook management software that allows you to edit EPUB files; Sigil is an open-source software for editing EPUB files.
-They work on both PC and Mac.
+Once you’ve downloaded the EPUB file from the automated conversion process, you may be happy with it exactly as is, or you may want to open it up in Calibre to make adjustments.

-Amazon offers a couple free tools to help you design and format ebook files using Word, but there’s one huge caveat: They will create ebook files that work on Kindle, but they will not be EPUB files.
-That means that the files you prepare using Amazon’s tools will not work at other retailer or distribution sites, which almost always ask for EPUB format ebook files.
+Amazon offers Kindle Create to help you design and format ebook files using Word, but there’s one huge caveat: They will create ebook files that work on Kindle, but they will not be EPUB files.
+That means that the files you prepare using Amazon’s tools will not work at other retailer or distribution sites.

 Use Reedsy’s free cloud-based editing tools

-Reedsy is best known as a freelance marketplace where you can find editors and other publishing professionals help you edit, publish, and promote your work.
-They also offer a suite of editing and collaboration tools that can help you format and export EPUB files out of their cloud-based system.
-The functionality is so far limited, but—as before—you can load up your EPUB in another software, such as Calibre or Sigil, to make further adjustments if you don’t want to keep working in Reedsy.
+Reedsy is best known as a freelance marketplace where you can find editors and other publishing professionals to help you edit, publish, and promote your work.
+They also offer a suite of editing and collaboration tools that can help you format and export EPUB (and print book) files out of their cloud-based system.
+Then you can load up your EPUB in another software, such as Calibre or Sigil, to make further adjustments if you don’t want to keep working in Reedsy.